quicwg/base-drafts/draft-ietf-quic-http.md

 # Considerations for Transitioning from HTTP/2

 HTTP/QUIC is strongly informed by HTTP/2, and bears many similarities.
-This section points out useful differences from HTTP/2 and describes how to map HTTP/2 extensions into HTTP/QUIC.
+This section points out important differences from HTTP/2 and describes how to map HTTP/2 extensions into HTTP/QUIC.

 ## HTTP Frame Types